TillF/ppso/readme.md

 in debian, install using:
 `apt-get update && apt-get install libssl-dev`;

-in Windows may require RTools (I don't quite remember)
+In Windows, this requires RTools, which will be installed along.
 ### in parallel mode (for computationally-demanding functions, e.g. model calibration)
-* R-packages: `Rmpi` (may inquire further system installations, please check http://www.stats.uwo.ca/faculty/yu/Rmpi/
+* R-packages: `Rmpi` (may inquire further system installations, please check [the Rmpi pages](http://www.stats.uwo.ca/faculty/yu/Rmpi/).